ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 174 BPM, 2:07 | 7.95★\
 *description written by [chmekoe](https://osu.ppy.sh/users/7807444)*

 Nine years of Project Loved...
 Isn't that crazy?
-What better way to celebrate than with another banger from one of the most well-known names in the Taiko Loved section?\
+What better way to celebrate than with another banger from one of the most well-known names in the osu!taiko Loved section?

 [STEAKA - Pakipaki Tenshi no Hard Luck](https://osu.ppy.sh/beatmapsets/2055221#taiko) is the perfect showcase of [Raphalge](https://osu.ppy.sh/users/3918650)'s mapping style when it comes to boss maps: challenging bursts mixed with fast doublets and finishers that will put your finger control and speed to the test, along with scroll speed that makes the experience even more dynamic!

 Bring a friend or two and give this map a try, as it's also compatible with the co-op mode.
 Don't forget to vote "yes" to help this map reach Loved status!